-Department of Industrial Engineering, Sharif University of Technology CIS (21774), Session# 14 13
+Department of Industrial Engineering, Sharif University of Technology CIS (21774), Session# 11 epartment of Industrial Enginee

 - Local Area Connection (LAN) - Ethernet - The most popular local area network protocol today is Ethernet. - In contrast to the peer-to-peer LAN, a computer connected to an Ethernet LAN must have a network interface card (NIC), usually called an Ethernet card. - The fastest version of Ethernet, called gigabit Ethernet, promises speeds from 200 Mbits/second to the full 1 Gbits/second.